Guide

 Test reports are sometimes provided in submittals as evidence that equipment meets a specific standard.

 Material samples are exactly what they sound like: physical examples of materials to be installed.
-The contractor includes them in submittals so the design team can confirm that the materials meet their specifications.
+These are submitted for the design team’s review to confirm that the materials meet their specifications.
 For example, they may want to confirm that the flooring is the intended quality and texture.

 Mockups are models of an element of the construction.
 They can be scaled down or life-sized, depending on the element.
 They’re created by contractors so that the design team can verify how the element will look when constructed.
 Mockups are a useful way to examine the workmanship of the contractor or contractors.